 Biological samples including blood, urine, hair, nails, saliva and placenta have been collected from study children and their parents since early pregnancy.
 Samples are divided and stored as multiple small aliquots to ensure the maximum possible use.
-Details of samples collected are summarised in the documents below.

 All data generated from ALSPAC samples are returned to the study and become part of the resource available to researchers.